 John Lennon made his last-ever concert appearance tonight in 1974, when he joined Elton John on stage at Madison Square Garden for renditions of I Saw Her Standing There, Lucy In The Sky With Diamonds, and the #1 song the two had done together, Whatever Gets You Through The Night.
-John was making good on his promise to Elton that he would join him on stage if that song ever got to the top of the charts.
+John was making good on his promise to Elton that he would join him on stage if that song ever got to the top of the charts which Elton thought was a sure thing.
 After his performance, John was greeted backstage by Yoko Ono, ending their 18 month separation often referred to as “The Lost Weekend”.
 Yoko revealed in 2010 that the intermediary who got them back together was Paul McCartney.

 The ARMS concert (Action into Research for Multiple Sclerosis) made the first stop of it’s American tour in Dallas tonight in 1983.
 Conceived as a one-off fundraiser at the Royal Albert Hall in London in September by Small Faces and Faces bass player Ronnie Lane who suffered from MS, the show featured Lane, Bill Wyman, John Paul Jones, Steve Winwood, Andy Fairweather-Low, Kenny Jones, Charlie Watts, and marked the first time all three of the Yardbirds trinity of guitar gods (Eric Clapton, Jeff Beck, and Jimmy Page) played together on the same stage.
 American promoter Bill Graham was so smitten with the performance he talked them into taking the show to the States for 9 dates.
 Joe Cocker joined them for the American dates, and as Stevie Winwood was unable to come, Jimmy Page invited Bad Company’s Paul Rodgers, which led to them working together as The Firm a year later.